aerni/statamic-advanced-seo/UPGRADE.md

 ### Per-Collection Settings

-The `social_images_generator_collections` field has been removed from the `site::social_media` defaults.
+The `social_images_generator_collections` field has been removed from the site defaults.
 The social images generator is now enabled per-collection using the `social_images_generator` toggle in the collection config.

 > **Automated Migration**: Your existing settings are automatically migrated to per-collection configuration.